 Some of the very things that draw people to work in the education field find expression in the creative and dynamic field of UX design.

 But the prospect of leaving education and breaking into tech?
 That can be daunting.
-It’s important to have a look around before you take the leap—to know just what you’re getting into (both the challenges and the rewards).
+It’s important first understand that there’s no one right career path into or through UX design.
+Once you understand that, just have a look around before you take the leap—to know just what you’re getting into (both the challenges and the rewards).
 This guide will give you a clearer idea of what that transition might look like.

 We’ll cover what exactly UX design is, the skills you’ll need to break into the field, which skills you may already have, and how to bridge the gap.
 We’ll even share a few stories of others who have successfully switched from teaching to UX design!